section-engineering-education/engineering-education/content/articles/approximating-the-speed-of-an-object-and-its-distance/index.md

 status: publish
 published: true
 url: /approximating-the-speed-of-an-object-and-its-distance/
-title: Approximating the speed of an object and its distance using OpenCV in Python
+title: Approximating the Speed of an Object and its Distance using OpenCV in Python
 description: This article will help the reader estimate the speed of an object and its distance using OpenCV in Python.
 author: jacob-oduor
 date: 2022-03-29T00:00:00-18:00